Headless Raspberry Pi Installation for Beginners

 We can now connect to the Raspberry Pi with its IP address.

 Enter the password that you set in Step 5 and you are connected to the Raspberry Pi.

-Entering the password every time you try to login can be frustrating sometimes, we have a solution for it.
+Entering the password every time you try to log in can be frustrating sometimes, we have a solution for it.
 In a new terminal that is not connected to the Raspberry Pi, generate an SSH key with the command below.

 ssh-keygen -t rsa

 After entering the command you can leave the filename default and you don’t have to enter a passphrase.
 SSH key will be generated under your home directory ‘.ssh’ folder.
 Now we need to place it into the Raspberry Pi.
-First, we need to create a ‘.ssh’ folder in the Raspberry Pi’s home directory.
+First, we must create a ‘.ssh’ folder in Raspberry Pi’s home directory.
 Do not forget to replace IP addresses from commands with your Raspberry Pi’s IP address.

 ssh [email protected] mkdir -p .ssh